Arnab-Developer/LogicAppHealthCheck/README.md

 # Logic app health check

-This is a PowerShell script to check health for all logic apps inside a resource group.
+This is a PowerShell script to check health of all logic apps inside a resource group.

 Install from PowerShell Gallery.